-At Grinnell students develop a critical understanding of art as a history of human culture that both shapes and responds to people, societies, politics, and identities.
-The skills art history classes teach through visual and written analysis enhance all students’ abilities in literate communication, whatever major and vocation they choose.
-Given the centrality of the visual today—in the media and the Internet—it is essential that students learn how to analyze what they see.
+In art history, students develop a critical understanding of art as a history of human culture that both shapes and responds to people, societies, politics, and identities.
+The skills art history classes teach through visual and written analysis enhance all students’ abilities in literate communication.
+We encourage cross-cultural and interdisciplinary studies and study abroad.
+Our majors go on to work in architecture, arts management, community service, development, education, law, and museums and galleries.

 Faulconer Gallery exhibition “Against Reason: Anti/Enlightenment Prints by Callot, Hogarth, Piranesi and Goya,” explores the darker side of the Enlightenment, opens Friday, April 3.